sentclose/sentc-docs/docs/guide/e2ee/user.md

 ```

 @tab Flutter
-You can obtain the actual user object by calling the init function as follows:
+You can get the actual user object by calling the init function as follows:

 ```dart
 //nullable user object.
 final user = await Sentc.init(appToken: "5zMb6zs3dEM62n+FxjBilFPp+j9e7YUFA+7pi6Hi");
 ```

-Alternatively, you can obtain the actual user object by calling the getActualUser() function.
+Alternatively, you can get the actual user object by calling the getActualUser() function.
 This function will not check the JWT.

 ```dart
 final user = await Sentc.getActualUser();